dankilman/vimgolf/README.md

   Specifically, for each entered solution, it will display the key sequence entered, whether it was correct, whether it was submitted to vimgolf.com, what score did it achieve and when was it entered.
-- new `vimgolf inspect` command where your can examine provided solutions, step by step.
+- new `vimgolf inspect` command where you can examine provided solutions, step by step.
   (use `<C-J>` and `<C-K>` in the inspect window to move between steps)

 Installation